dandisy/webcore/README.md

     php artisan migrate

-see https://github.com/dandisy/webcore-menu for dependency configuration
+see https://github.com/dandisy/webcore-menu for more info

 then you can arrange admin side menu in resources/views/layouts/menu.blade.php